• Skip to primary navigation

 These banana muffins are so easy to make.

-First, weigh all the dry ingredients together in one bowl then add the dried chopped fruit.
+First, like all my other muffin recipes, weigh all the dry ingredients together in one bowl then add the dried chopped fruit.

 In another bowl, mash the bananas and gradually add/weigh the wet ingredients: milk, oil and egg.